youyanggu/covid19_projections/about.md

 The goal of this project is to showcase the strengths of artificial intelligence to tackle one of the world's most difficult problems: predict the track of a pandemic.
 Here, we use a pure data-driven approach by letting the machine do the learning.

-We are working on a more detailed write-up about our model, which you can find [here](/model-details/).
+[Click here](/model-details/) to read a more in-depth description of how our model operates.

 ## How our model is different